HackSoc/hacksoc.org/servers/latona.md

 Storage shares are **50GB** per member.
 Storing pornographic material or content that infringes copyright is stricly forbidden; members found to be in breach of these rules will have their account removed (including other HackSoc accounts), and may be reported to the University.

+**users must also be current members of the university.*

 ## Connecting
 Mounting shares is done over SSH.
 There is no shell access (see [runciman] server).